 The impacts are far and wide, but we humans are incredibly resilient.
 We learn, we adapt, we change, we cope, and we can thrive.

 This tip can be applied to everyone...not just those who are chronically ill.

 Take your self-care seriously!

-You've taken care of the house, the kids, your significant other.
+You've taken care of the house, the kids, and your significant other.
 You've run the errands.
-You've done everything necessary for your job, and still found time to volunteer.
+You've done everything necessary for your job and still found time to volunteer.
 You've helped out a friend, but in the midst of all this hustle and bustle, have you forgotten about someone?

 What happens to a car that does not get maintenance?
 Sometimes it encounters mechanical failure.
 The same can happen to the body.
 I understand it is not always easy, but it is necessary, and it does not have to be extravagant to be effective.